alriyadsouza/poki_go/README.md

 ## Introduction

 Welcome to the Period Cycle App, a Flutter-based mobile application designed to help individuals track and manage their menstrual cycles.
-This app provides an easy and convenient way to keep tabs on your periods, fertility, and overall reproductive health.
+This app provides an easy and convenient way to keep tabs on your periods, fertility, and overall health.

 ## Features